daniel-wrench/reynolds_scales_project/README.md

 # README
 This repository contains a dataset of solar wind parameters and turbulence scales as measured by NASA's *Wind* spacecraft, as well as the software pipeline used to produce it.
 An explanation of both can be found below, including instructions for running the code yourself.

+## To-do

+1. Clean repo, names, outlier cleaning
+2. Run on 3 years of data, note times for full 256 cores
+3. Run on 12h, 8h, 4h, for full dataset
+3. Talk through pipeline with Tulasi
+    - combine with master_stats fn in time series repo?
+    - spectral smoothing bottleneck?
+    - omni vars?
+    - save raw and analytical values at native cadence? (currently do this with just the raw vars)
+5. Update instructions here (copy docstring), pipeline diagram?
+4. Merge with master branch
+6. Publish new version of repo

+---

+5. Check how well new values match up against existing ones and literature, talk about with Tulasi (time scales, slopes and electron stats should all be the same, rest will be slightly different)
+- https://pubs.aip.org/aip/pop/article/13/5/056505/1032771/Eddy-viscosity-and-flow-properties-of-the-solar : Table III for OMNI medians
+- https://iopscience.iop.org/article/10.3847/1538-4365/ab64e6: Fig. 4 for PSP cos(theta), cross-helicity, residual energy
+- https://iopscience.iop.org/article/10.1088/0004-637X/741/2/75/meta for ACE cos(theta) and cross-helicity
+- Alfven mach number $\approx$ order 10, plasma beta $\approx$ 1
+6. Merge and perform checks in demo notebook with data from 1996, 2009, and 2021, compare with database
+7. Clean, subset, and calculate new stats and plot new figures
+8. Check no. of points reported; make clear subset contains ... points

 ## Research output
 Paper published in The Astrophysical Journal: *Statistics of Turbulence in the Solar Wind.
 I. What is the Reynolds Number of the Solar Wind?* This work examines multiple ways of calculating an effective Reynolds number of the solar wind, using a portion of the data from this dataset.
 A PDF of the article and a poster presented at the 2023 SHINE conference are available in the `doc/` folder. **Insert link**